 High blood pressure: about 34% of blacks are afflicted, compared with 29% of whites and 21% of Mexican-Americans.
 These represent increases between 3% and 5% of previous findings.
 Black women are especially vulnerable, with 36% of those surveyed having high blood pressure, a boost of 7% from previous findings.
 Non-Hispanic black women had the highest increase.

 Suggestions; start low sodium, no added salt diet.
 Participate in daily aerobic exercise to reduce weight, emotional stress and improve cardiac conditioning.
 If blood pressure readings are above 120/80, please see your health care provider for antihypertensive therapy.

 Suggestions; if levels are normal have a fasting lipid profile at least once every five years.
 Monitor more frequently if any of the above levels are abnormal.
 Speak to your health care provider about possible medication (HMG-coAs/statins & niacin) and supplements (olive & fish oil, garlic, Co-Q10 & antioxidants) that may be prescribed to help maintain a healthy heart and normal lipid levels.

-trans fatty acids and partially/hydrogenated oils in your diet (typically
+fatty acids and partially/hydrogenated oils in your diet (typically found

 For further information and more suggestions about reducing your risk for heart disease, please feel free to contact: NPDee@aol.com.